 GOAL: School staff and parents will create opportunities to work together to problem solve and make decisions in the best interests of children through involvement in such committees as School Site Council, ELAC, and PTA.
-Through events and resouces, parents and teachers can become mutual advocates.
-Examples: SSC, ELAC, PTA Student Study Team Meetings, Back-to-School Night, Middle School transition programs, and the Parent Handbook.
+Through events and resources, parents and teachers can become mutual advocates.
+Examples: SSC, ELAC, PTA Student Study Team Meetings,

-2022-23 Opportunities for Parental Involvement
+2023-24 Opportunities for Parental Involvement